 Canada has a fleet of seventeen long fuselage combat delivery C-130Js—designated CC-130J by the Royal Canadian Air Force—flown by 436 Squadron at 8 Wing Trenton, Ontario.
 Operations began in 2010.
 The C-130J is a contender in the RCAF’s upcoming replacement search and rescue aircraft competition.

 Among Middle East countries, Qatar has a fleet of four combat delivery C-130Js operated from Doha International Airport.
-Operations with the C-130J began in 2012; Oman received one C-130J for its Royal Flight in 2012, and that aircraft is based in Muscat; two additional combat delivery support aircraft are on order for the Royal Air Force of Oman.
-Iraq received six combat delivery C-130Js in 2013 that are flown by the 23rd Transport Squadron at New Al Muthana AB; and Kuwait has three KC-130J tanker aircraft scheduled for delivery in 2014.
+Operations with the C-130J began in 2012; Oman received one C-130J for its Royal Flight in 2012, and that aircraft is based in Muscat; two additional combat delivery support aircraft were delivered in 2014 to the Royal Air Force of Oman.
+Iraq received six combat delivery C-130Js in 2013 that are flown by the 23rd Transport Squadron at New Al Muthana AB; and Kuwait has three KC-130J tanker aircraft that were delivered in 2014.
 In Africa, Tunisia received the first of two combat delivery C-130Js in 2013, and operations by 21 Squadron at El-Aouina in Tunis have begun.